google/wuffs/doc/background.md

 # Background

-Decoding untrusted data, such as images downloaded from across the web, have a long history of security vulnerabilities.
+Decoding untrusted data, such as images downloaded from across the web, has a long history of security vulnerabilities.
 As of 2019, libpng is over 20 years old, and the [PNG specification is dated 2003](https://www.w3.org/TR/PNG/), but that well examined C library is still getting [CVE's published in